-Tourists discover this Central Slovak rarity mostly by accident.
+Tourists discover this central Slovak rarity mostly by accident.
 A gateway to the past

 Tourists discover it mostly by accident.
-Even though many people already notice the view from the cliff during the journey to Nízke Tatry hills, few people know that it is far from just a tower with a wooden platform on the rock.
-It is a part of one of Horehronie's rarities.
+Even though many people already notice the view from the cliff during the journey to the Low Tatras, few people know that it is far from just a tower with a wooden platform on the rock.
+It is a part of one of Horehronie region's rarities.

 Already at the gate, it is clear that the complex, which arose on the site of a former dump, is full of surprises.
-And according to Milan Štéc, former manager of the Cave of Dead Bats, located below Ďumbier, more will be added.
+And according to Milan Štéc, former manager of the Cave of Dead Bats, located below Ďumbier peak, more will be added.

 A helping hand in the heart of Europe offers for you Slovakia travel guide.